Thoracic outlet syndrome

 Causes

-Thoracic outlet syndrome is often caused by compression of the nerves or blood vessels in the thoracic outlet, the area between the neck and shoulder.
-The cause of the compression varies and can include:
+Thoracic outlet syndrome often is caused by pressure on the nerves or blood vessels in the thoracic outlet.
+This is the area between the neck and shoulder.
+The cause of the pressure varies and can include:

-- Differences in anatomy.
-Some people are born with an extra rib in the neck found above the first rib.
-The extra rib, known as a cervical rib, can compress nerves or blood vessels.
-There also may be a tight fibrous band connecting the spine to the rib that causes compression.
+- Differences in the body.
+Some people are born with an extra rib in the neck, above the first rib.
+The extra rib, known as a cervical rib, can press on nerves or blood vessels.
+Also, there may be a tight, thick band of tissue connecting the spine to the rib that causes pressure.

 Risk factors

-There are several factors that seem to increase the risk of thoracic outlet syndrome, including:
+Several factors can raise the risk of thoracic outlet syndrome, including:

-- Sex.
-Women are more than three times more likely to be diagnosed with thoracic outlet syndrome than are men.
+- Sex assigned at birth.
+Women are more than three times as likely to be diagnosed with thoracic outlet syndrome than are men.

 - Age.
-Thoracic outlet syndrome may occur at any age but is most commonly diagnosed in adults between the ages of 20 and 50.
+Thoracic outlet syndrome may occur at any age.
+But it is most commonly diagnosed in adults between ages 20 and 50.

 Complications